Jahangir Mirza (Timurid prince)

-Ghiyas-ud-din Jahangir Mirza (جهانگیر میرزا; 1356–1376) was a member of the Timurid dynasty and a son of its founder, the Central Asian conqueror Timur.
-He was Timur's favourite son and served as one of his military commanders as well as his heir apparent.
+Ghiyas-ud-din Jahangir Mirza (جهانگیر میرزا; 1356–1376), whose honorifics are given as Muʿizz al-Din ("Glorifier of the Faith") and Abu al-Qasim ("Father of Qasim"), was a member of the Timurid dynasty and a son of its founder, the Central Asian conqueror Timur.
+He was Timur's favourite son and served as one of his military commanders and his heir apparent.
 However, Jahangir died in 1376, predeceasing his father by almost thirty years.

 Birth

 Jahangir was one of four sons of Timur who survived infancy and the only one born of a free wife.
 His mother Turmish Agha also gave birth to two other children; Jahanshah, who died young and a daughter, Aka Biki, who was the mother of Sultan Husayn Tayichiud.

 There is some disagreement regarding whether Jahangir or his brother Umar Shaikh was the eldest of Timur's sons.
 The Mu’izz al-Ansab (The Glorifier of Genealogies), the most important source regarding the structure of the Timurid royal family during this period, is contradictory on this point.
 It states that Jahangir was the eldest, but the family of Umar Shaikh is presented first in the genealogy itself, implying that the latter was born first.
 Narrative sources, such as the Zafarnama by Nizam al-Din Shami, and Yazdi's book of the same name support the notion that Jahangir was younger.
+Woods concludes that Jahangir was probably the second of the four sons to reach adulthood, and suggests that the seniority traditionally accorded to him reflects his status as the only son born to a free wife rather than to a concubine.